- Mobility Dogs

 Sometimes.
 All out-of-state placements are considered on a case-by-case basis.
 Applicants should be aware that they must be able to travel to Santa Fe for the client process, which includes an intake interview, multiple dog-matching interviews, and a two-week long Client Placement Training.
 We are not able to offer Friday, weekend or evening appointments.
-Travel, lodging, and other expenses are the responsibility of the client.
+Travel, lodging, and other expenses are the responsibility of the applicant.
 If you live outside of New Mexico, we strongly recommend that you first attempt to locate an organization closer to your geographical region.
-See the Assistance Dogs International website for a list of ADI-accredited and member agencies across the country. **ADW does not place diabetic alert dogs out-of-state.**
+See the Assistance Dogs International website for a list of ADI-accredited and member agencies across the country. **ADW does not place Diabetic Alert dogs out-of-state.**

 ADW places assistance dogs with kids who are 5 years and older at the time of application.

 The Client Placement process basically consists of three stages: